GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

 TPU can also be provisioned manually in the [cloud console](https://console.cloud.google.com/).
 Go to Compute Engine > TPUs > CREATE TPU NODE.
 Use the version selector to select the same version of Tensorflow as the one in your VM.
 The script does the same thing but on the command line using the two gcloud commands for creating a VM and a TPU.
-It ads a couple of perks: the VM supports Jupyter notebooks out of the box, it has the TPU_NAME environment variable set pointing to your TPU, and it can be upgraded to tf-nightly if you need cutting edge tech: add the --nightly parameter when you run the script.
+It adds a couple of perks: the VM supports Jupyter notebooks out of the box, it has the TPU_NAME environment variable set pointing to your TPU, and it can be upgraded to tf-nightly if you need cutting edge tech: add the --nightly parameter when you run the script.